jonjanik/3D-ABCD-CLs-Loss/README.md

 This repository provides a PyTorch module `CLsLoss` that you can plug into your own training loop of your Double DisCo method.

 > **Status:** first research prototype — numerically sensitive.
 To be used in combination with BCE and resonant-feature-binned closure contrained losses in the Modified Differential Multiplier Method.
+Additional uncertainties (e.g. signal shape and normalization systematics) are to be added in the future.

 ---